-In this UAV system, two cameras will be installed onboard, one for forward-sight, another for down-sight.
-This kind of camera has power supply independent from aircraft main power system, which could support about 1 hour work time in regular.
-Video taken by cameras will be processed firstly by the top level micro processor.
+In this UAV system, two wireless cameras will be installed onboard, one for forwardsight, another for down-sight.
+This kind of camera has independent power system, which could support about 1 hour work time in regular.
+Video taken by cameras will be processed first by the algorithm in the micro processor.

 The wireless camera for forward-sight is used in searching mode.
-After the UAV launches, forward-sight camera searches ground robots and leads the UAV to approach target until the ground robot enter the scope of down-sight camera.
+After the UAV launches, forward-sight camera is used to search for ground robots and lead the UAV to approach target until the ground robot enter the scope of down-sight camera.
 The one for down-sight is used to tracking the target robot and keeping the target robot in the center of camera coordinate.